 Here are 10 symptoms of the unaware leader:

-- Not knowing the real health of a team or organization.
+- Not knowing, or attempting to know, the real health of a team or organization.

-- Clueless to what people are really saying.
+- Remaining clueless to what people are really saying.

-- Unsure of measurable items because they are never measured or monitored.
+- Being unsure of things which can be measurable items, simply because they are never measured or monitored.

-- Not asking questions for fear of an unwanted answer.
+- Not asking hard questions for fear of an unwanted answer.

 - Not dreaming into the future; becoming content with status quo.